-Name Lab Section Pr oble m Statement: How ar the pressure and volume of a gas sample related?
-I. Da ta Collection: A. activity in the Gas S imulation program and observe and describe, in the space below mple window.
-Consider using the some or all of the following tericles, atoms, molecules, collisions, velocity, energy, force. В. function and trace th the window is colored differently than the others.
-Enable the trae path of a particle from one side of the screen to the other in the nanges in velocity or direction that you observe.
+Name Lab Section

+Problem Statement: How are the pressure and volume of a gas sample related?

+- I. Data Collection: - A. Open the Gas Law Simulation program and observe and describe, in the space below, the activity in the Gas Sample window.
+Consider using the some or all of the following terms in your description: particles, atoms, molecules, collisions, velocity, energy, force.

+B. One of the objects in the window is colored differently than the others.
+Enable the tracking function and trace the path of a particle from one side of the screen to the other in the space below.
+Explain any changes in velocity or direction that you observe.
-^{©} Michael R. Abraham & John Gelder, September 2002

 C. Record the values for pressure, volume and temperature on the digital read-outs of the Control Bar window.

 D. Observe the action in the Velocity Distribution window.
 Relate what you see with the behavior of the objects in the Gas Sample window.

 Click the Pause button and sketch and label the graph in the space below.

 E. Using the controls in the Control Bar window, fix Pressure as a dependent variable by clicking on its radio button.
 Change the volume of the container using the Volume slider bar and observe what happens to the pressure of the system.
 Also observe what happens in the Velocity Distribution window.
 Explain how the activity in the Gas Sample window accounts for your observations.